emwap/stream-paper/paper.md

 ## Streams for EDSLs

-Our new monadic representation of streams is a natural fit for embedded domain specific languages and work particularly well with the technique of combining shallow and deep embeddings [@].
+Our new monadic representation of streams is a natural fit for embedded domain specific languages and work particularly well with the technique of combining shallow and deep embeddings [@svenningsson2013combining].
 Monads can be embedded in an EDSL using the technique from [@genericmonads11].
+Embedding monads in this way has the advantage of applying the right monads laws need for fusion for free.

+The language Feldspar [@FeldsparIFL2010] has a stream library using a monadic embedding.
+The stream library is almost identical to the Haskell library presented in section \ref{}.
+In particular, the type of streams can be the same, except for using a different, embedded monad.
+The only difference for the programmer is that Feldspar requires some constraints on functions which allocate to memory, since not all Haskell types can be allocated in Feldspar.

 # Avoiding multiple loop variables